javacook/proxifier/README.md

     Proxifier.assertAllGettersInvoked(hundPx, "getRasse", "gewicht");

 #### Enable / disable
 Of course, this proxification costs additional execution time.
-But, for example in production environments it can be disabled (enabled by default) globally by setting
+If the proxification is used in the production code like in variant 1 it can be disabled (enabled by default) globally by setting

     Proxifier.enabled = false;

+### Examples

+Some examples can be found in the <code>/src/test/java/com/javacook/proxifier/usage</code>.

 ## Maven

     <repository>